Caching

 -

-CDN Caching – These topics explain how to optimize your website and decrease page-loading time by caching data and site assets on the CDN available with Commerce web stores.
-After you set up CDN cache, data and site assets that are reused across your web store are always cached.
+CDN Caching – These topics explain how to optimize your website and decrease page-loading time by caching data and site assets on the CDN for Commerce web stores.
+After you set up CDN caching, data and site assets used across your web store are always cached.

 -

-Cache Invalidation – After your data is cached, it usually remains in the cache until it expires.
-These topics describe how to set up automatic or manual cache clearing, prior to data expiration, for when cached data changes at the source or when it should no longer be cached.
+Cache Invalidation – After your data is cached, it usually stays in the cache until it expires.
+These topics explain how to set up automatic or manual cache clearing before data expires, for when cached data changes at the source or shouldn't be cached anymore.

 -

-CDN Caching for Secure Domains – As CDN caching occurs on third-party servers, only content for which security is not of primary importance should be cached.
-This topic lists factors you should be aware of when using CDN caching for secure checkout domains.
+CDN Caching for Secure Domains – Because CDN caching happens on third-party servers, only cache content that isn't highly sensitive.
+This topic lists factors to keep in mind when using CDN caching for secure checkout domains.

 -

-Product Merchandising Rule Caching – This topic describes how to reduce the default cache time before a new product merchandising rule becomes active.
+Product Merchandising Rule Caching – This topic explains how to shorten the default cache time before a new product merchandising rule goes live.